thuSkywalker/Devguide/book/starting-installing-linux.md

 source ~/.bashrc
 ```

-Copy the latest adsp image.
+Now copy the latest adsp image to the board:

 <div class="host-code"></div>